 Saxman is a tiny coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alaska.
 With a population of 417 people and just one neighborhood, Saxman is the 54th largest community in Alaska.

 Saxman home prices are not only among the most expensive in Alaska, but Saxman real estate also consistently ranks among the most expensive in America.

 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saxman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saxman is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Saxman is a city of service providers, sales and office workers and transportation and shipping workers.
 There are especially a lot of people living in Saxman who work in management occupations (15.05%), maintenance occupations (11.29%) and office and administrative support (10.75%).

 Setting & Lifestyle